-The election of the Board of Directors will take place at the Spring General Membership Meeting, which will be held on Saturday, May 20th from 12:00 p.m. to 5:00 p.m. on the block of our new store location at 2031 S. Juniper Street.
-(Rain date: Sunday, May 21st).
+The election of the Board of Directors will take place at the Spring General Membership Meeting, which will be held on Wednesday, May 23rd from 6:30 p.m. to 8:30 p.m. at a new event space--the Broad on Mifflin, 1903 South Broad Street.

 Article 5 Section 4 of the South Philly Food Co-op Bylaws states:

 Elections.
 The election of the Board of Directors shall take place at the Spring Meeting of the membership.
 All voting for Directors shall be by written ballot.
 Notice of the election, including the names of the candidates, the Board positions being filled, and an absentee ballot shall be made available to all Shareholding Members at least thirty (30) days before the meeting at which the election will occur.
 A candidate for the Board of Directors must be a member of the Co-op in good standing and must submit an application form.
 Applications must be submitted to the secretary or his or her designee sixty (60) days prior to the Spring Meeting of the membership.
 Board member positions will be filled according to those who receive the most votes for vacant positions.
 In the event of a tie, there shall be a run-off among the Shareholding Members present at the meeting.

 There are six (6) Director seats up for election to a two-year term.
 Voters will be asked to select their top 6 choices from the nominees below.

 If you are unable to vote in person at the Spring General Membership Meeting, you may print and mail an absentee ballot to the Co-op, according to the instructions in the linked PDF below.
 Ballots must be received by 5pm, May 23rd.

 Who is eligible to vote for the Board of Directors?